kbrw/elixir.nvim/README.md

 - Load nearest mix project in current file path with `:MixLoad`
 - Start the current mix project application inside your vim: `:MixStart`
 - Deoplete source file for async completion (https://github.com/Shougo/deoplete.nvim)
-- The command `:ElixirBuildenv` parses the current buffer to maintain a map of line-> `__ENV__`, after a call, the completion and documentation will be aware of the context (aliases, imports, use).
+- The command `:ElixirQuickBuild` parses the current buffer to maintain a map of line-> `__ENV__`, after a call, the completion and documentation will be aware of the context (aliases, imports, use).
-- The `:ElixirBuildenv` background compilation can trigger error highlighting and log into vim to help your debugging.
+- The `:ElixirQuickBuild` background compilation can trigger error highlighting and log into vim to help your debugging.

 # Installation